Dennis DePue was a real-life killer that inspired the horror movie Jeepers Creepers!

 While driving around on a long stretch of Michigan road, Ray and Marie Thornton spotted DePue doing his dirty deed, and then found themselves followed by the killer, who suspiciously tailed them in his van for several miles.
 Sound familiar?
 Because it certainly should, if you’ve seen Jeepers Creepers.

 Now what’s most interesting about all of this is that the TV show “Unsolved Mysteries” ran a story on the DePue case in March of 1991, a full ten years before Jeepers Creepers was made.
-The segment featured a re-enactment of the Thornton’s story, which bears a striking resemblance to the first half of Salva’s film.
+The segment featured a re-enactment of Thornton’s story, which bears a striking resemblance to the first half of Salva’s film.

-As you’ll soon see, the opening sequence of Jeepers Creepers was directly lifted from the episode, right down to specific shots and dialogue exchanges.
+The opening sequence of Jeepers Creepers was directly lifted from the episode, right down to specific shots and dialogue exchanges.
 Like the Thornton’s, the brother and sister in the film even pass the time by playing the very same license plate game, making the inspiration undeniable.

 Oddly enough, while Salva has credited Steven Spielberg’s Duel with serving as an inspiration for the film, he’s never once given any sort of credit to “Unsolved Mysteries,” leading me to believe that he hoped nobody would ever make the connection.
 Of course, there’s nothing wrong with using a ripped from the headlines story as the basis for a film, though the direct lifting of the “Unsolved Mysteries” re-enactment of that story is suspect, to say the least.

 Shortly after the 1990 episode aired, real-life ‘Creeper’ Dennis DePue was caught, and subsequently committed suicide.
-So no, he never went on to stalk a bus-full of shirtless dudes, in case you were wondering!
+So no, he never went on to stalk a bus full of shirtless dudes, in case you were wondering!